 A proposal must be submitted by each faculty member offering a course in conjunction with Rutgers-Camden Learning Abroad, including programs where students in distinct courses are traveling to the same destination (e.g. South Africa).
 A single proposal may be offered in the case of a team-taught course, including a course with cross-listings (when, for example, credit may be available in both Nursing and Anthropology for the same course).

 The Learning Abroad Academic Advisory Committee does not oversee situations where staff and students travel together on non-academic programs.
 Even in these cases, however, to assure compliance with university regulations, staff members leading non-academic travel programs, and students who accompany them, must register at globaleducation.rutgers.edu.
-For information on registration and compliance contact the Rutgers-Camden Center for International Programs at email@example.com.
+For information on registration and compliance contact the Rutgers-Camden Office of International Students & Global Programs at firstname.lastname@example.org.

 To facilitate record-keeping and compliance with the Academic and Administrative Framework, the program requires a new proposal even in the case of programs that have been offered in the past.
 The Framework may be found here.